Avoid Fair Housing Pitfalls as a Texas Landlord

 Showings and communication: your words matter more than you think

 In Amarillo and the surrounding towns, rental business still happens over phone calls, Facebook messages, and conversations at the property.
-That’s convenient—but it’s also where off-the-cuff statements get repeated later.
+That’s convenient.
+However, it is also where off-the-cuff statements get repeated later.

 Keep your communication professional and uniform